CorinaLaz/CorinaLaz/README.md

-:turtle: I’m currently learning about GCP, GitHub, Python, Terraform and trying to make sense of it all as I have no previous experience in this field and this was a biiiig career change.
-Bear with me... and wish me luck!
+:turtle: I’m currently learning and trying to make sense of everything...

+I love :coffee: :pizza: :books: :motorcycle: and :bicyclist:

 <!--
 **CorinaLaz/CorinaLaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.